CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0402-Configure App Protection Policies for Mobile Devices.md

 ### Task 1: Create an App protection policy for iOS/iPadOS devices

+In this task you will create an App Protection Policy for iOS/iPadOS that restricts data movement from Outlook, blocks backups, controls copy/paste behavior, and requires users to sign in with their work or school account.

+If you want, I can also

 1. On **SEA-SVR1**, if necessary, sign in as **Contoso\\Administrator** with the password **Pa55w.rd** and close **Server Manager**.

 2. On the taskbar, select **Microsoft Edge**.